NguyenCongAnh1/Build-A-Storefront-Backend/README.md

 This repo contains Storefront Backend API.

-- To get this project, type `git clone https://github.com/NguyenCongAnh1/Build-A-Storefront-Backend.git`, you can run cmd `npm run start` to start server.This project is running on port 3000.
+- To get this project, type `git clone https://github.com/NguyenCongAnh1/Build-A-Storefront-Backend.git`, you can run cmd `npm run start` to start the project.This project is running on port 3000.

 To get started developing: